 The water heater is one of your most used household appliances.
 Without a quality water treatment system sediment can build up over time in the bottom of your heater which will hamper its performance.
 Periodically draining the water from your water heater will remove sediment and extend the life of your water heater.
-It's also important to inspect your water heater burner, a good way of telling is to check the flame under the heater.
+It's also important to inspect your water heater anti-corrosion rods and burners.
+A good way of checking is to spot the flame under the heater.
 The flame should appear blue with yellow tips, if it's mostly yellow or if there's a layer of soot and carbon the flue ways might be clogged.
 Don't try anything at this point, call Air Assurance Plumbing Division and we'll send out a professional to assess the situation.

 When repairing or replacing an Oklahoma water heater there are many building and safety issues to be considered.
 Air Assurance Plumbing Division understands the need for hot water in the home as well as the workplace.
 Your hot water is important for the comfort and hygiene of your family and fellow employees.
 We can provide water heater repair and replacement to all residents of Broken Arrow, Tulsa, Bixby, Jenks, Sand Springs, Glenpool, Coweta, Sapulpa, and Claremoreas well as businesses, city municipalities, restaurants, apartment complexes, trailer parks, and property management companies.